-Author’s Note: This article is adapted from, “Snowbound: Legendary Tahoe-Sierra Winters,” a book in progress scheduled for release in 2014 by Mic Mac Publishing.
+Author’s Note: This article is adapted from, “Snowbound: Legendary Tahoe-Sierra Winters,” by Mic Mac Publishing.

 The winter of 1880 was a wild roller coaster of stormy and sunny weather; a season where extended stretches of fair conditions were broken by record-setting blasts of snowfall.
 And, the winter seemed to last forever.